 - Which pages generate more traffic?

-Is Google Analytics Enough for Your Content Marketing?
+Is Google Analytics Enough for Content?

-However, Google Analytics doesn’t give you information on brand perception and conversion attribution.
-It cannot provide on-site data like the overall effects on your domain authority and SEO.
+It’s no wonder Google Analytics is perhaps the most popular tracking software today.
+But, unfortunately, Google Analytics doesn’t give you information on brand perception and conversion attribution.
+In addition, it cannot provide on-site data like the overall effects on domain authority and SEO.

 Tracking Conversions Based on Content

-To do this, you need to first create some custom Segments in Google Analytics.
+You need to first create some custom Segments in Google Analytics.

-- Then, click + Add Segment.
+- Click + Add Segment.

 Analyzing Content Engagement

-Unfortunately, the traditional page engagement metrics, such as Bounce Rate and Average Time on Page, do not provide in-depth feedback on how engaging your content is and how many visitors read the content in its entirety before leaving the page.
+Unfortunately, the traditional page engagement metrics, such as Bounce Rate and Average Time on Page, do not provide in-depth feedback on how engaging content is and how many visitors read the content in its entirety before leaving the page.

 First, you need to create a free WordPress plugin to allow for easy implementation.
 This approach is directed at three aspects of engagement.

-In this approach, visitors who scroll down the page to a certain degree are classified as readers.
+Visitors who scroll down the page to a certain degree are classified as readers.

-Though this method is not 100% accurate, as some visitors could just scroll down the page for no reason, it works well enough to give you a good general idea.
+Though this method is not 100% accurate, as some visitors could scroll down the page for no reason, it works well enough to give you a good general idea.

-While some Readers will read the content word for word to the end, others will leave mid-way through.
+While some readers will read the content word for word to the end, others will leave mid-way through.

-In other words, Finishers are those who scroll down to the end of the content.
+Finishers are those who scroll down to the end of the content.

 Amount of Time Finishers Spend Reading the Content